barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/docs/charter-workflow.md

 For QA coverage of the realtime charter auto-execute edge cases, see the [Auto-Execute QA Scenarios](./auto-execute-qa.md) checklist.

+## Synchronous action execution

+`/api/chat` now requests structured actions from the model whenever it promises to work on the charter.
+When `execute=1` is present, the handler forwards those actions to `api/_actions/registry.js`, which simply calls the existing extract/validate/render endpoints and returns a summarized result (including DOCX metadata and buffer lengths).
+Keep these downstream handlers idempotent—auto-execute can trigger them multiple times as voice transcripts or text commands arrive in quick succession.

 ## Rebuilding the DOCX Template

 1. Decode the committed base64 file to a DOCX you can edit: